kholoudgomaa106/challenge/README.md

 Documentation:

-  1- Ensure you have Python installed on your system.
-  2- Place the images you want to process in the specified image folder (update the image_folder path in the code).
+  1- Ensure you have Python installed on your system.\n 2- Place the images you want to process in the specified image folder (update the image_folder path in the code).
   3- Run the provided Python script.
   4- The script will iterate through the images in the folder and gather information about each image (name, size, and modification date).